gonfva/aurora-serverless/README.md

 This project aims to create a terraform module to deploy an Aurora Serverless database.

-It will also create some users in the database, but that is not yet implemented.
+It will also create some users in the database.
+I have implemented using a lambda function.

+The proper way to do it with AWS secret manager (or SSM Parameter store secure string) instead of passing the passwords around.
+Similarly, we should return ARNs instead of passwords directly.
+However this repo is a test just for now.

+It doesn't support MYSQL user creation.

 It has some validations and some testing.
 I wanted to play with testing and this is a good reason.